NicolasStuhm/IoT_project/README.md

     return 27 - (reading - 0.706) / 0.001721
 ```

+And finally the main function, connecting to adafruit with the credentials defined above and executing the corresponding functions to send the temperature and movement detection signals to the adafruit.io feeds.
 ```python
 def main():
     # some code copied from the course material, which serves